FCOO/jquery-scroll-container/README.md

 Create a container with auto scroll and resize using [perfect-scrollbar](https://github.com/mdbootstrap/perfect-scrollbar) by [MDBootstrap](https://github.com/mdbootstrap).

+Contains styles to have standard scroll bars looking the same way.

+It detects if the browser supports [scroll styling](https://caniuse.com/?search=scroll%20styling) and set the default to use standard scroll if supported

 On mobile devices (with touch-events) the browsers own scrollbars are used (optional).
 Detecting touch-events is done using [modernizr](https://modernizr.com/) (see below)

 ## Installation